Possession and Revolt by Caitlyn Wilson

 Required Readings:

-1. Robert Hirsch, Seizing the Light: A Social History of Photography, 3rd edition (2017)
+See Announcement: Robert Hirsch, Seizing the Light: A Social History of Photography, 4th edition (2024)

 Purchase Text Online